Nateu/rockCrystal/README.md

 Quick [demo vid](https://youtu.be/Ggz6RaoXq9g) I made to show of current status!

+## To Do List
+- Make the new Ore spawn during world generation.

 ## Blocks and Items

 ### BLOCK :: Rock Crystal Ore